sshaw/export-pull-requests/README.md

         -t, --token=TOKEN                API token
         -s, --state=STATE                Export PRs in the given state, defaults to open -v, --version                    epr version
-        -x, --export=TYPE                What to export: pr, issues, or all; defaults to "all"
+        -x, --export=TYPE                What to export: pr, issues, or all; defaults to all

 ### Config